bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 on the server.
 It's possible to do it by using the ``Document`` and the ``Session`` objects.
-The former can be considered as a ``namespace`` object that holds the plot information while the later willtake care of connecting and registering the information on the server.
+The former can be considered as a ``namespace`` object that holds the plot information while the later will take care of connecting and registering the information on the server.
 It also acts as an open channel that can be used to send/receive changes to/from the server.

 As usual, the ``bokeh.plotting`` interface provides a set of useful shortcuts that can be used for this.
-The result is that creating a line plot as a static html file (as we have seen on the XXXXXXX example) is not so different than creating it on a ``bokeh-server``, as we can see on the following example:
+The result is that creating a line plot as a static html file is not so different than creating it on a ``bokeh-server``, as we can see on the following example:

 .. code-block:: python